 A: You may arrange an externship at any site that can provide exposure to abortion procedures.
 In order to assist medical students with this process, MSFC maintains a non-exhaustive database of host facilities excited to participate in this program and is able to provide contact information for these sites upon request.
 RHE participants must make arrangements at a host facility/facilities than will give them exposure to 50 abortion procedures.
 We encourage students to research host facilities to find the best match.

 Please note, Planned Parenthood now requires that MSFC obtain a background check for externs who will train at their facilities.
-If you prefer not to be subject to a background check, please contact the Director of Training Programs for information about other potential training sites.
+If you prefer not to be subject to a background check, please contact the Training Programs Coordinator for information about other potential training sites.

 Q: Will I be able to participate in hands on training?

 A: Each host facility is unique and makes its own decisions regarding hands on training for externs.

 Q: How do I apply for an Abortion Training Program?